 9. CtrlS Data Centers

 CtrlS is a data center company in India that has its headquarters in Hyderabad.
 The company provides services like data center co-location, Internet bandwidth, DC build and consulting, disaster recovery services, cloud security services, and management services.
-CtrlS have their data centers located in Hyderabad, Bangalore, Mumbai, and Noida.
+CtrlS have its data centers located in Hyderabad, Bangalore, Mumbai, and Noida.
 The company received the CIO Choice Award – Public Cloud Services for Large Enterprises in 2014.

 10. ESDS Data Centers

-ESDS began its operations from Nashik, Maharashtra in 2005 and currently has its footprint in nineteen countries across APAC, Middle East, Europe, Africa, and South America.
+ESDS began its operations from Nashik, Maharashtra in 2005 and currently has its footprint in nineteen countries across APAC, the Middle East, Europe, Africa, and South America.
 ESDS acts as a catalyst for digital transformation in the modern outcome-based economy by allowing organizations to embrace Advanced Technologies.
 The company’s data center is Uptime certified (tier three) that provides a highly secure, top-notch infrastructure, including the latest biometric authentication technology and video surveillance.
 The data centers are built to eliminate every single failure point by using multiple layers of redundancy in power systems, suppression, and fire detection.
 All the systems are monitored by the IDC control center 24x7x365.

 11. Web Werks Data Center